-The Film and Video Studies Advisory Board includes members of the Washington, D.C., Virginia, and Maryland filmmaking community.
+The Film at Mason Advisory Board includes members of the Washington, D.C., Virginia, and Maryland filmmaking community.
 Through their professional connections, experience, and enthusiasm for film and passion for student learning, they provide support through:

 - Serving as jurors for Pitch Awards